 Story | Trailer

-Step right up, folks!
-The last remaining great troupers are finally telling their stories about one of America's most successful traveling shows.
-JIG SHOW | Leon Claxton’s Harlem in Havana is a compelling hour-long documentary film narrated by filmmaker Leslie Cunningham who takes viewers on a tour of her family’s popular Black and Cuban stage show that broke carnival records across the U.S. and Western Canada, birthed music icons Rufus Thomas, Fontella Bass and Mercedes Valdés, and significantly impacted Black and Latin entertainment during Jim Crow.
-Also unearthed is the life and lore of her grandfather Leon Claxton, a brave African-American showman who left an extraordinary legacy despite the insurmountable odds against him and his dreams.
+JIG SHOW | Leon Claxton’s Harlem in Havana is a compelling feature-length documentary film narrated by filmmaker Leslie Cunningham who takes viewers on a personal tour of her grandfather's iconic Black and Cuban carnival revue that rose above the segregated stage to become the leading outdoor attraction during Jim Crow.
+Also unearthed is the life and lore of producer Leon Claxton, a brave African-American showman who leaves an extraordinary entertainment legacy despite the insurmountable odds against him and his dreams.